canonical/ubuntu-core-docs/docs/tutorials/try-pre-built-images/install-on-a-device/install-on-renesas.md

 Reconnect to the device, and run `XLS2` to initiate the flash transfer.
 When asked for the address, enter `11E00` and `00000`.
 Now close the connection.

-Back on the host machine, type the following to transfer the first part of the bootloader from the zip archive we downloaded (`bl2_bp-smarc-rzg2l_pmic.srec`) to the device:
+Type the following to transfer the first part of the bootloader from the zip archive we downloaded (`bl2_bp-smarc-rzg2l_pmic.srec`) to the device:

 ```
 sudo su